eliluong/airmessage-web/README.md

 AirMessage lets people use iMessage on the devices they like.
 **AirMessage for web** brings iMessage to modern web browsers over a WebSocket proxy.
-Production builds are hosted on [web.airmessage.org](https://web.airmessage.org).
+Production builds are hosted on [web.airmessage.org](https://web.airmessage.org) while the project transitions toward a BlueBubbles-first experience.

 Planning your contribution?
 Check out the [BlueBubbles migration roadmap](project.md) for the current status, open tasks, and future ideas.